 Romsey Town Hall was first opened in 1866 by Romsey Town Council.
 It is a typical Victorian small town civic centre that housed the County Court as well as civic offices.

-Today the building houses the offices of Romsey Town Council (the local parish Council) and the local history society and is used for various civic functions, community events, markets and is licenced for weddings and civil ceremonies.
+Today the building houses the offices of Romsey Town Council (the local parish Council) and the local history society, as well as being used for various civic functions, community events and markets.
+It is also licenced for weddings and civil ceremonies.

 A collection of paintings displayed on the walls reflects Romsey’s connections to the Royal Family and the Mountbatten family, who own the local estate of Broadlands, as well as various other prominent local persons from the past.